thombashi/pytablewriter/docs/pages/examples/typehint/javascript.rst

 :Sample Code:
     .. code-block:: python
-        :caption: Using type hint to change data type to write JavaScript code
+        :caption: Using type hint to change the data type to write JavaScript code

         from datetime import datetime
         from pytablewriter import JavaScriptTableWriter